Polish–Lithuanian–Muscovite Commonwealth: Russian succession

-Proposal of last Polish king
+Proposal of the last Commonwealth's king

-Finally, the idea returned in the 18th century, when the last Polish king, Stanisław August Poniatowski, attempted to save the Polish state by proposing a marriage between himself and Russian Empress Catherine the Great.
+Finally, the idea returned in the 18th century, when the last Polish king and Lithuanian grand duke, Stanisław August Poniatowski, attempted to save the Commonwealth by proposing a marriage between himself and Russian Empress Catherine the Great.

-The very possibility that such an idea could have been seriously considered by the Polish side early on was likely based on the spirit of the 1573 Warsaw Confederation (Warsaw Compact), which guaranteed, at least formally, an equality for non-Catholic nobles in the Commonwealth.
-However, the adopted convention was an unprecedentedly-liberal act for its time, such a full equality was never achieved in reality even within the Commonwealth itself.
-Taking into account that the most divisions of the time, if not dynastic ones, were religious and the relationship between the Catholic and the Eastern Orthodox branches of Christianities were strained at best, it remains surprising that such an idea was seriously considered at all.
+The very possibility that such an idea could have been seriously considered by the Polish side early on was likely based on the spirit of the 1573 Warsaw Confederation (Warsaw Compact), which guaranteed, at least formally, equality for non-Catholic nobles in the Commonwealth.
+However, the adopted convention was an unprecedentedly liberal act for its time, such full equality was never achieved in reality even within the Commonwealth itself.
+Taking into account that most divisions of the time, if not dynastic ones, were religious and the relationship between the Catholic and the Eastern Orthodox branches of Christianities were strained at best, it remains surprising that such an idea was seriously considered at all.
 It remains equally unlikely that such an idea could have been accepted by the Russian side because the view towards Catholicism in the Russian Empire was highly negative.

 Thus, while the idea of a Polish–Lithuanian–Muscovite Commonwealth was supported early on by some progressive and secular Polish diplomats, the efforts of the few could not in the end overcome Russian opposition to Catholicism and the fear that such a union would spell Catholic domination over Orthodoxy.